lipp/acme-jsdoc-example/README.md

 [![API Doc](https://doclets.io/lipp/acme-jsdoc-example/master.svg)](https://doclets.io/lipp/acme-jsdoc-example/master)

 You can add markdown articles.
 Just add them to your `.doclets.yml` file.
-Orga support comming soon...(this week?)
+The Api view will get a search bar and an index table.
+Check @doclets_io on Twitter.